-Owners have a "Duty of care" to the animals they keep which is a legal phrase meaning that owners have an obligation to do something.
-This means that a person has to look after the animal's welfare as well as ensure that it does not suffer.
+1.1 Owners have a "Duty of care" to the animals they keep under the Animal Welfare Act 2006, or any subsequent legislation regarding animal welfare.
+This legislation means that a person has to look after their animal's needs, as well as ensure that it does not suffer.